 - A dark, menacing atmosphere is being projected onto the audience.

 - Live performances with heavy corpse paint or in a disguise.
 Often nicknames are used for band members.

-- Many bands either do not perform live, whishing to remain totally anonymous.
-Some of them are seeing their performances as a black mass, not destined for the grand public.
+- Many bands either do not perform live, wishing to remain totally anonymous.
+Some of them see their performances as a black mass, not destined for the grand public.
+Or perform rituals outright.